Rampage (roller coaster)

-Rampage is a wooden roller coaster located at Alabama Splash Adventure in Bessemer, Alabama.
-Manufactured and built by Custom Coasters International, with design from Larry Bill, the roller coaster original opened with the inter-municipal cooperative owned Vision Land amusement park on May 23, 1998.
-Rampage continued to operate until 2002, closing for the entire season due to the principle owners filing for bankruptcy.
+Rampage is a wooden roller coaster located at Alabama Splash Adventure in Bessemer, Alabama, US.
+Manufactured and built by Custom Coasters International, with design from Larry Bill, the roller coaster originally opened with the Vision Land amusement park on May 23, 1998.
+Rampage operated until 2002, closing for the entire season due to the principal owners filing for bankruptcy.
 The roller coaster reopened on May 26, 2003, under the Southland Entertainment Group ownership, until its second closure in 2012 under General Attractions.
-Rampage sat dormant for four years, before being renovated in 2014 by owners Dan and Natalie Koch; later reopening for the 2015 season.
+Rampage sat dormant for four years, before being renovated in 2014 by owners Dan and Natalie Koch and reopening for the 2015 season.

 The roller coaster reaches a maximum height of 120 ft, a maximum speed of 56 mph, and a total track length of 3500 ft.
-Constructed at the cost of $4.3 million dollars, the design of Rampage was inspired by another CCI-built roller coaster, Megafobia, located at Oakwood Theme Park.
-Rampage features 9 crossovers throughout its twister layout, with trains built by Philadelphia Toboggan Coasters.
-Upon its initial opening, the roller coaster received mostly positives reviews from critics and guests.
+Constructed at the cost of $4.3 million, the design of Rampage was inspired by another CCI-built roller coaster, Megafobia, located at Oakwood Theme Park.
+Rampage features nine crossovers throughout its twister layout, with trains built by Philadelphia Toboggan Coasters.
+Upon its initial opening, the roller coaster received mostly positive reviews from critics and guests.